 It is easy to think of destiny or calling as something that either limits us or puts unbearable pressure on us.
 But Christ paid a high price to set us free––free from sin, fear, shame, and death.
 He didn’t free us to make us slaves all over again.
 But so often we live just that way.
 As if we are still slaves.

-One of the biggest struggles I have had in regard to life purpose is living in the tension between what could be and what is.
+One my biggest struggles in regard to life purpose is the tension between what could be and what is.
 Dreams and desires God seemed to put on my heart remain out of reach.
 Potential I see in myself stays dormant, for years.

 When I was young, I avoided the term “calling.”
 I wasn’t sure I had one, and I wasn’t confident I would be able to correctly discern it if I did.
 I couldn’t relate to people who had a clear, concrete vision for their lives, who felt “called” to do something.
 To me, life was simply an open book waiting to be lived.
 The possibilities were endless.